saferpay/sndbx/texts/contact.md

 ## Saferpay Support Team
 Do you have any questions regarding error messages or are you having problems with your day-to-day operations.
-If so, our Support Team will be happy to assist you in finding:
+If so, our Support Team will be happy to assist you:

 ### Saferpay Switzerland <br />
 SIX Payment Services AG <br />